Last updated: January 5, 2023

 Slavery and Escape

 Frederick Augustus Washington Bailey was born into slavery on the Eastern Shore of Maryland in February 1818.
 He had a difficult family life.
 He barely knew his mother, who lived on a different plantation and died when he was a young child.
 He never discovered the identity of his father.
+At the age of six, he was separated from his grandmother and sent to Wye House Plantation in Maryland.
 When he turned eight years old, his slaveowner hired him out to work as a body servant in Baltimore.

 At an early age, Frederick realized there was a connection between literacy and freedom.
 Not allowed to attend school, he taught himself to read and write in the streets of Baltimore.
 At twelve, he bought a book called The Columbian Orator.
 It was a collection of revolutionary speeches, debates, and writings on natural rights.